 Ensure the control measures’ efficacy by constantly reviewing them once they’ve been implemented.
-You need to regularly inspect jobsites, work procedures, insurance, licenses, and certificates so everyone is adequately protected from risks.
+You need to regularly inspect job sites, work procedures, insurance, licenses, and certificates so everyone is adequately protected from risks.

 WorkBuddy job management software can ensure your controls remain effective with streamlined compliance features.
 Everything from safety inspections to work procedures can be compiled in a simple to-do list your tradies can follow before starting a job.
 This way, everyone in the company knows how to do their part to minimise work health and safety risks.

 Another useful feature of WorkBuddy is that it checks whether tradies’ licenses and insurance forms are valid and updated before they can begin work.
 This enables tradies to always be compliant with industry regulations and meet workplace standards.
 This feature also makes it easy for contractors who manage many different subcontractors.
-It lets them access and verify worker licenses without having to physically meet the tradies or manage a ton of paperwork.
+It lets them access and verify worker licences without having to physically meet the tradies or manage a ton of paperwork.